spryker/spryker-shop-core/Bundles/ProductDetailPage/src/SprykerShop/Yves/ProductDetailPage/Theme/default/components/molecules/product-configurator/README.md

 # product-configurator (molecule)

-Shows block with most of important product information and provide ability to configure product using variant-configurator component.
-Also has quantity dropdown and add to cart buttton.
+Shows a block with the most important product information and provides ability to configure product using the variant-configurator component.
+Also has the quantity drop-down and the add to cart button.

 ## Code sample